coder/coder-logstream-kube/README.md

 ```

 > **Note**
-> For additional customization (like customizing the image, pull secrets, annotations, etc.), you can use the
+> For additional customization (such as customizing the image, pull secrets, annotations, etc.), you can use the
 > [values.yaml](https://github.com/coder/coder-logstream-kube/blob/main/values.yaml) file directly.

-Ensure your Coder template is using a `kubernetes_deployment` resource with the `wait_for_rollout` property set to false.
+Your Coder template should be using a `kubernetes_deployment` resource with `wait_for_rollout` set to `false`.

 ```hcl
 resource "kubernetes_deployment" "hello_world" {